-My main interest is improving the analysis of hydrologic data, with a focus on the topic of trends streamflow data and surface water quality data.
-My research on this has resulted in the development of the EGRET software (Exploration and Graphic for RivEr Trends) written in R and available freely on line.
+My main interest is improving the analysis of hydrologic data, with a focus on the topic of trends in streamflow and trends in surface water quality.
+My research on this has resulted in the development of the EGRET software (Exploration and Graphics for RivEr Trends) written in R and available freely online.

-I am a Research Hydrologist Emeritus.
 The focus of my research is the description and understanding of long-term variability and change in surface-water quality and streamflow.
 I develop and apply new statistical tools to help characterize these changes to gain the best possible understanding of the nature of the change and its implications from a policy perspective (related to water quality improvement, flood hazard mitigation, water supply planning).
-This work has resulted in the development of the statistical method (Weighted Regressions on Time, Discharge, and Season - WRTDS) which I have applied to the study of water quality trends in a variety of watersheds including Chesapeake Bay, the Mississippi River, Lake Erie, and Lake Champlain.
+This work has resulted in the development of the statistical method Weighted Regressions on Time, Discharge, and Season (WRTDS), which I have applied to the study of water quality trends in a variety of watersheds including Chesapeake Bay, the Mississippi River, Lake Erie, and Lake Champlain.
 This technique is a central feature of the EGRET R package.
 That package is designed to be a “toolbox” for analysis of daily streamflow data and surface water quality data.